oldm/OldMan/README.rst

  * Your schema (including validation constraints) can be published and reused by **hypermedia-driven** Web clients.
  * Your declared domain logic becomes independent of Python and its frameworks.

-There is also one secret mission: make you manipulate IRIs only when you want to see them, i.e., when it is relevant for you to see them.
+It also acknowledges that IRIs or `compact URIs (CURIEs)<http://www.w3.org/TR/curie/>`_-like strings are not always pleasant to use.
+Arbitrary short names and objects are usually more user-friendly.
-Short names and objects are nice, especially when they map to IRIs!
+However, everything remains mapped to IRIs so you can still manipulate IRIs when it is relevant for you to do so.

 Quickstart
 ==========